 - adoption leave shared between both parents.

 You are exempt from co-payments and flat-rate charges for all pregnancy-related medical costs from the sixth month of pregnancy and 12th day after birth.
-You can get maternity benefits as soon as you stop working.
+Also, you can get maternity benefits as soon as you stop working.

 You must take a minimum of eight weeks maternity leave but can take up to 16 weeks.
 Paternity leave is 11 consecutive days.
 Adoption is 10 weeks for a single child.
 To qualify you must have been registered with the social security system for at least 10 months before the expected date of delivery and paid/worked the requisite amount of hours/contributions.

-Daily maternity, paternity or adoption benefit is equal to the daily wage of the three months prior to prenatal leave, up to quarterly ceiling of €9,510 in 2015.
+Daily maternity, paternity, or adoption benefit is equal to the daily wage of the three months prior to prenatal leave.
+This is up to a quarterly ceiling of €9,510 in 2015.

 Invalidity benefits in France

-This covers loss of earnings due to non work-related illness or accident, and may be claimed if you cannot earn at least one-third of your wage earned before the disability.
+This covers loss of earnings due to non-work-related illness or accident.
+You may claimed it if you cannot earn at least one-third of your wage earned before the disability.

 You must have been registered with the health scheme for at least 12 months prior to stopping work through disability, and worked for at least 800 hours or paid contributions on wages equal to 2,030 times the minimum hourly wage.

-How much disability pension you get depends on the level of inability to work; the maximum amount of the lowest level of pension is 30% of the social security ceiling (€951).
+How much disability pension you get depends on the level of inability to work, however; the maximum amount of the lowest level of pension is 30% of the social security ceiling (€951).

 Death benefits in France

 Dependents of an insured person may be paid a lump sum of €3,400 (in January 2015) in the event of a death.
-The relative must have been employed and making eligible contributions (see above), doing the equivalent of paid work, a disability pensioner or getting industrial injury benefits higher than 66% during the three months prior to the death.
+The relative must have been employed and making eligible contributions, doing the equivalent of paid work, a disability pensioner or getting industrial injury benefits higher than 66% during the three months prior to the death.

 Accidents and occupational disease benefits in France

 This provides compensation for work-related disablement or illness.
-Contributions are paid by employers; amounts vary according to the specific risk in individual workplaces.
+Contributions are paid by employers; amounts vary according to the specific risk in individual workplaces, however.